 To ensure minimal interruptions to your users, you can enable connection draining on backend services.
 Such interruptions might happen when a backend is terminated, removed manually, or removed by an autoscaler.
 To learn more about using connection draining to minimize service interruptions, see Enabling connection draining.

-To the destination port for each backend service's health check.
+Allow traffic to the destination port for each backend service's health check.

 These ranges apply to health checks and requests from the GFE.